-Collision and merger products are not spherically symmetric because of rotation, but are axisymmetric about their rotation axes.
-Figure \ref{fig:coll_mer_collage_fin} shows the final, edge-on slices of density $\rho$, azimuthal component $\Bphi$ of the magnetic field (detailed in Section \ref{sec:magfield}), plasma beta parameter $\betamag$ (detailed in Section \ref{sec:outflows}), and radial velocity $\vrad$ (detailed in Section \ref{sec:outflows}) for the 8 + 7, $b = 0.25$ collision product (top), the 8 + 7, $b = 0.50$ collision product (middle), and the 8 + 7 merger (bottom).
+Collision and merger products are not spherically symmetric because of rotation, but they are axisymmetric about their rotation axes.
+Figure \ref{fig:coll_mer_collage_fin} shows the final, edge-on slices of density $\rho$, azimuthal component $\Bphi$ of the magnetic field (detailed in Section \ref{sec:magfield}), plasma beta parameter $\betamag$ (detailed in Section \ref{sec:outflows}), and radial velocity $\vrad$ (detailed in Section \ref{sec:outflows}) for the 8 + 7, $b = 0.25$ collision product (top); the 8 + 7, $b = 0.50$ collision product (middle); and the 8 + 7 merger (bottom).
 The features of collision and merger products for the other masses are qualitatively similar to those in the 8 + 7 cases (see also Sections \ref{sec:magfield} and \ref{sec:outflows}).

 We notice rotational flattening in the edge-on density contours (leftmost column of Figure \ref{fig:coll_mer_collage_fin}) of both collision and merger products.
-However, while the density contours (and pressure contours; not shown) of the collision products are ellipsoidal due to rotation, those of the merger product are peanut-shaped, suggesting the presence of low-density material perpendicular to the merger plane (see also Section \ref{sec:outflows}).
+However, while the density contours (and pressure contours; not shown) of the collision products are oblate due to rotation, those of the merger product are peanut shaped, suggesting a dearth of material perpendicular to the merger plane (see also Section \ref{sec:outflows}).
 We see that the $b = 0.50$ collision product is more flattened \citep[see also][]{2025ApJ...980L..38R} due to a larger initial orbital angular momentum.
-Finally, the merger product is more extended in the merger plane, seemingly having a disk-like structure.